-Whether fairly or unfairly, the 20- and 30-somethings in the Millennial generation seem to have developed a reputation for avoiding commitment—perhaps it’s all that job-hopping and swiping right on Tinder.
+Whether fairly or unfairly, millennials seem to have developed a reputation for avoiding commitment.

-But there seems to be another thing young adults aren’t settling down to do: getting married.
-Just 20% of Millennials ages 18 to 30 have tied the knot; compare that with 32% of Gen Xers and more than 40% of Baby Boomers were who married at that age, according to Gallup tracking data and U.S. Census Bureau numbers.
+But there's another thing young adults aren't settling down to do: getting married.
+Just 20% of millennials ages 18 to 30 have tied the knot; compare that with 32% of Gen Xers and more than 40% of Baby Boomers who were married at that age, according to Gallup tracking data and U.S. Census Bureau numbers.

-There’s no doubt that most Millennials are suffocating under a mountain of student loans: About 70% of the 2016 graduating class borrowed to pay for their college educations, carrying an average of $37,172 of student debt, stated higher-education expert Mark Kantrowitz in the Wall Street Journal.
+There’s no doubt that most millennials are suffocating under a mountain of student loans: About 70% of the 2016 graduating class borrowed to pay for their college educations, carrying an average of $37,172 of student debt, according to the Wall Street Journal.

-What puzzles researchers, however, is why Millennials feel that owing money precludes saying, “I do.”
+What puzzles researchers, however, is why millennials feel that owing money precludes saying, "I do."
 Previous generations of young adults also encountered financial difficulties, but it didn’t stop them from getting hitched.
-It could be that there has been a generational shift in the way marriage—as well as financial success—is now viewed.
-Here are a few theories reported by MarketWatch and other academic sources on why Millennials see debt as an obstacle to matrimony.
+It could be that there has been a generational shift in the way marriage — as well as financial success — is now viewed.
+Here are a few theories reported by MarketWatch and others on why millennials see debt as an obstacle to matrimony.

 College debt adds to the financial challenges of marriage.
 Ponying up for a ring, a ceremony and a honeymoon presents just the first layer of many potential financial obstacles together.
 All of this (plus other goals like building savings) can feel much more difficult when couples come into a marriage with large debt loads.